Moral Development In Children: Stages And What You Should Do

 Age: 2 to 3 years

 At this age, your toddler realizes that others have rights and needs as well.
 However, he is yet to grasp the difference between right and wrong.
-A aged 2-3toddler might show empathy-based guilt and moral behaviors.
+A toddler aged 2-3 might show empathy-based guilt and moral behaviors.
 Depending on the actions conveyed by parents, the toddler understands obedience is the norm.

 • Your toddler knows that it is wrong to take away a toy from a sibling only because he might land himself in trouble.